All Episodes

 We just don't see your job as that hard.

-Now they say that they can't really be too tough because the White House denies access, and they can't really report on things if they're not given access.
+Now, they say that they can't really be too tough because the White House denies access, and they can't really report on things if they're not given access.

 Well, let's look at Benghazi.

-He had four dead Americans, and those of us who are consumers of news have not seen any curiosity at ABC, CBS, NBC, Politico, Washington Post, New York Times, we haven't seen any curiosity on your part to find out what really happened.
+He had four dead Americans, and those of us who are consumers of news have not seen any curiosity at ABC, CBS, NBC, Politico, Washington Post, New York Times.

-Now, apparently you can't report on what really happened to Benghazi unless somebody at the administration tells you.
+Now, apparently, you can't report on what really happened to Benghazi unless somebody at the administration tells you.

-Well, the big question about Benghazi right now is, and by the way, for three weeks, we were lied to by the regime and told us that all that happened because of a video on on the internet.
+Well, the big question about Benghazi right now is, and by the way, for three weeks, we were lied to by the regime and told us that all that happened because of a video on the internet.

 Now, you just parroted that.